 Manijeh Verghese, Icon Magazine

 The talk was perfectly pitched covering the background to the project and the ideas which spurred it; what all the ‘pieces’ were; how you made it; and what you wanted it to incite.
 It was a great way of bringing an important issue into the gallery, while at the same time creating a lovely object.

 Kate Goodwin, Royal Academy of Arts

 We understand the intrinsic value in the relationship between academia and professional practice and our director, Chee-Kit Lai, has extensive design and architectural teaching experience in a variety of schools and organisations.
 We believe that this dialogue is an essential part of the creative process and enables us to design and deliver the highest quality of architecture.

-Chee-Kit is a part-time tutor and runs the award-winning BSc undergraduate design Unit 9 at the Bartlett School of Architecture, University College London.
+Chee-Kit is an Associate Professor (teaching) at The Bartlett School of Architecture, University College London.
+His roles include Director of Exhibitions and BSc Architecture (Unit 9) co-tutor.
 He is also a visiting critic at a number of the UK’s leading universities.